GuyGuyGuyGuyGuyGuyGuyGuy/GuyGuyGuyGuyGuyGuyGuyGuy/README.md

 - 👋 Hi, I’m @GuyGuyGuyGuyGuyGuyGuyGuy
 - 👀 I’m interested in the j
 - 🌱 I’m currently learning the history of the j
-- 💞️ I’m looking to collaborate on upgrading the k
+- 💞️ I’m looking to collaborate on upgrading the j
 - 📫 How to reach me thejstudiers@gmail.com

 <!---